ezeoleaf/awesome-golang-repositories/README.md

 [cumulus](https://github.com/ubclaunchpad/cumulus): 💸 Cryptocurrency that doesn't waste your time
 [go-zero](https://github.com/zeromicro/go-zero): A web and RPC framework written in Go.
 It's born to ensure the stability of the busy sites with resilient design.
 Builtin goctl greatly improves the development productivity.
 [grmon](https://github.com/bcicen/grmon): Command line monitoring for goroutines
 [shuttle](https://github.com/sipt/shuttle): A web proxy in Golang with amazing features.
+[erpc](https://github.com/henrylee2cn/erpc): An efficient, extensible and easy-to-use RPC framework.